 Regular attendance is essential to successfully passing the course.
-An unexcused absence during a scheduled quiz or exam in any part of the course will result in a zero-point score for that quiz or exam.
-There are no makeup quizzes or exams.
+An unexcused absence during a scheduled discussion or exam in any part of the course will result in a zero-point score for that discussion or exam.
+There are no makeups for exams.

-The reason for any excused absence from an exam, quiz, or laboratory session must be presented to your instructor (in advance if possible) and substantiated in writing with the student's signature.
+The reason for any excused absence from an exam, discussion, or laboratory session must be presented to your instructor (in advance if possible) and substantiated in writing with the student's signature.
 Emailed excuses are NOT enough.
 Assignments and tests missed for a valid reason will not be counted against you, but you will be responsible for material covered in your absence.
-Advance notice of a pending absence will often make it possible to arrange for an alternate time for a quiz, exam or attendance in another lab section.
+Advance notice of a pending absence will often make it possible to arrange for an alternate time for an exam or attendance in another lab or discussion section.
 If you miss more than one exam for any reason, you will receive an incomplete or a failing grade depending on the circumstances.